Shopify Integration

 For permission configuration, see the following:

-After the configuration is complete, save.
-Enter the API Credentials tab, and install application to get
+After configuration is complete, save.
+Enter the API Credentials tab, install the application to get

 Storefront API Access Token.